YouBike: Government subsidies

 Some jurisdictions also offer transfer discounts.
-For example, using an EasyCard to rent a YouBike in New Taipei City and then transferring to the Taipei MRT, New Taipei MRT, or bus, gives an additional NT$5 discount, for a total of NT$10 off (i.e. the first 30 minutes of using YouBike are free).
+For example, using an iPass to rent a YouBike in Kaohsiung and then transferring to the Kaohsiung MRT or bus, gives an additional NT$5 discount, for a total of NT$10 off (i.e. the first 30 minutes of using YouBike are free).

 No other fees, such as a deposit or membership fee are required to use YouBike.